St. Elmo's Fire (film): Critical response

+Janet Maslin, film critic for The New York Times, shot the movie down:

 In the realm of films about close-knit bands of school friends, St. Elmo's Fire falls midway between The Big Chill and The Breakfast Club.
 Its characters are old enough to enjoy the first flushes of prosperity, but still sufficiently youthful to keep their self-absorption intact.
 But soon enough, they will be forced to give up their late-night carousing at a favorite bar and move on to more responsible lives.
-In the film's terms, which are distinctly limited, this will mean finding a more sedate hangout and learning to go there for brunch....St.
-Elmo's Fire is most appealing when it simply gives the actors a chance to flirt with the camera, and with one another.
-When it attempts to take seriously the problems of characters who are spoiled, affluent and unbearably smug, it becomes considerably less attractive.
+In the film's terms, which are distinctly limited, this will mean finding a more sedate hangout and learning to go there for brunch ...
+St. Elmo's Fire is most appealing when it simply gives the actors a chance to flirt with the camera, and with one another.
+When it attempts to take seriously the problems of characters who are spoiled, affluent and unbearably smug, it becomes considerably less attractive ...
+St. Elmo's Fire is as good a film as any to put into a time capsule this year—to show what and whom young viewers want, and how eager Hollywood is to give it to them.

 On Rotten Tomatoes, the film has an approval rating of 44% from 48 reviews, with an average rating of 5.4/10.
 The site's critical consensus reads: "St. Elmo's Fire is almost peak Brat Pack: it's got the cast, the fashion, and the music, but the characters are too frequently unlikable."
 On Metacritic the film has a weighted average score of 35 out of 100, based on reviews from 15 critics.

 Rob Lowe won a Golden Raspberry Award for Worst Supporting Actor for his work in this film at the 6th Golden Raspberry Awards.

 In a 2015 retrospective review, Justin Gerber of Consequence of Sound said that he was "prepared to say it's the worst movie of all time, with all the necessary stipulations lined up and accounted for", going on to criticize the characters, plot, set, direction, and even score.

-Critic Joe Queenan, in his 1998 book Red Lobster, White Trash and the Blue Lagoon, opined that St. Elmo's Fire was one of those movies "that remind us that the eighties were far, far worse than any of us can recall today..."
+Critic Joe Queenan, in his 1998 book Red Lobster, White Trash and the Blue Lagoon, opined that St. Elmo's Fire was one of those movies "that remind us that the eighties were far, far worse than any of us can recall today, and by helping these monsters get their careers off the ground, we will be paying for our sins for decades to come."